 Meet The Committee

 David’s introduction to Coolum Theatre Players was his direction of the romantic comedy, “Four Weddings and an Elvis”.
 He is happy to grow his theatre family with Coolum and enjoyed directing “STiFF”, another comedy, in March 2015.
-David’s most recent performances were at The Lind as Iva Windybottom in “Shakespeare’s Girly Bits” and as Lord Arthur Saville in “West Moon Street”.
-Other recent productions include “Crown Matrimonial” at BATS, “Best Little Whorehouse in Texas” with the Caloundra Chorale & Theatre Co, “Keeping Down with the Joneses” at Act 1 in Brisbane and “Rumors” with Samford Valley Theatre.
+David’s most recent performances were at The Lind as Sergeant Plod in “Inspector Drake and the Black Widow”.
+Other recent productions include “Shakespeare’s Girly Bits”, “West Moon Street”, “Crown Matrimonial” at BATS, “Best Little Whorehouse in Texas” with the Caloundra Chorale & Theatre Co, “Keeping Down with the Joneses” at Act 1 in Brisbane and “Rumors” with Samford Valley Theatre.
 David has also directed productions for BATS (including the award winning “Once Bitten”), The Lind (“Keeping Down With The Joneses”) and the Samford Valley Theatre Group (“Unoriginal Sin”).
 David continues to love all things theatre.

 Jenny is the longest continuous serving member with Coolum Theatre Players.
 She arrived on the Coast in 2002 and has been on the committee in numerous capacities ever since.
 During this time she has been involved in all aspects of every production.
 As wardrobe mistress she continues to put her hand on every “bib and bob” and ensures the actors look splendid on stage.
 Jenny was also very involved in CTPs Youth Theatre for a number of years.
 She’s also performed on stage, worked backstage, front of house, on the committee and as President.
 Jenny contributes to this company’s stability.
 She was awarded Life Membership at the Silver Jubilee Dinner in 2013.